codreanualexei/STR-SmartContracts-latest/README.md

 ## 1. StrDomainsNFT.sol

 ### Contract Description
 ERC721 NFT contract with EIP-2981 royalty support, access control, and per-token royalty splitters.
-Each token has a creator, minting timestamp, and sale history tracking.
+Each token has a creator, minting timestamp, sale history tracking, and a unique domain name with bidirectional mappings (domain ↔ tokenId).

 ### State Variables
 - `MINTER_ROLE`: Role for minting new tokens